stonkol/meta-front-end-course/course_3_git/course-3.md

 touch my.txt    # create a new file mkdir my_dir    # create a new directory history         # view command history

+man             # display manual pages

+ls              # list files and directories ls -l           # list files and directories with details ls -a           # list all files and directories including hidden ones pwd             # print working directory cp              # copy files and directories mv              # move files and directories cat             # Allows reading or concatenation of a file less            # Displays the contents of a file one page at a time.
+Press [Q] to exit.
 ```

+in the *nix world `Ctrl + C` will stop the current process